Most Commonly Asked Dash Cam Questions by Customers

 A: On most high-end Dash Cams, parking mode works without you thinking about it (the parking mode feature must be automatically activated, this is model dependant).
 A Dash Cam with automatic parking mode activation knows when the car is stationary and automatically switches to parking mode.
 In parking mode, the Dash Cam does not constantly record.
 It goes into standby mode if no motion or impact is detected.
 If motion or impact is detected, it wakes up and records that event.
 When the event stops, it goes back into standby mode.
 It operates this way to save battery (to record for longer while parked) and to save memory on the SD card.
 When you restart your car and drive off, the Dash Cam senses you are driving and automatically reverts to continuous recording in driving mode.
 Clever.

 The best parking mode Dash Cams will generally have “pre-buffered” parking mode recording.
 This means footage is recorded both before a motion/impact trigger and after, allowing you to see the lead up to an incident.
-The BlackSys CH-200 2-CH & -1CH Dash Cam models have the most advanced parking mode features to give you confidence when you are away from your vehicle.
-Both the BlackSys CH-200 and the BlackVue DR750S range have pre-buffered parking mode recording.
-The BlackSys CH-200 range has an additional time-lapse parking mode option for continuous, lower frame rate recording while parked if desired.
+The Lukas, FineVu and BlackVue DR750S/900S-2CH Dash Cams have the most advanced parking mode features to give you confidence when you are away from your vehicle.
+They all feature pre-buffered parking mode recording.

 Q: Will a hardwire kit void my new car warranty?

 A: Potentially yes, as you will be tapping into your car’s electrical circuit.
-Always check with your dealer or even check if the dealer can install it to maintain the warranty.
+Always check with your dealer if hardwiring any item into the fusebox will void any warranty.
+You even check if the dealer can install it to maintain the warranty.
 The other option that shouldn’t void a new car warranty is use of our Cellink NEO battery pack (check with dealer).
 This essentially plugs into your cigarette lighter socket and charges while you drive, then when the engine is off, it provides constant power to the Dash Cam for parking mode to operate.
 No hardwiring to the fusebox required.

 Q: Is a hardwire kit easy to install?